Sign In Sign Up

 Background: In January 2024, Sharestates notified Percent that the borrower associated with this transaction, Skyward TX LLC, was seeking refinancing of its outstanding loan with the lender in order to repay the outstanding principal balance.
 While seeking a refinancing, the underlying borrower did not make its contractual payments and the deal entered a workout.

 Current Status: According to Sharestates, the foreclosure sale of the underlying property was completed on August 6th, but Sharestates did not secure a bidder.
 The underlying property is now in REO status, and Sharestates’ attorney has completed updating the foreclosure deed, and waiting for the deed to be recorded.
 Sharestates has already obtained a property manager since the property already has tenants.
-Since there are no longer any known potential buyers, the underlying property has been transferred to Sharestates’ agent, who is currently finalizing the marketing materials and preparing the Multiple Listing Service (MLS) listing.
-The MLS listing, a platform utilized by real estate professionals to share property details, is anticipated to go live shortly, with expected repayment in 6 to 12 months.
+Since there are no longer any potential buyers, the underlying property has been transferred to Sharestates’ agent, who is currently finalizing the marketing materials and preparing the Multiple Listing Service listing.
+Sharestates is currently in the process of preparing and renovating several units at the underlying property to enhance their marketability and overall value.
+This effort is aimed at maximizing the property’s appeal to potential buyers and optimizing the return for investors.
+Upon completion of the renovation work, Sharestates plans to list the property for sale.
 Interest continues to accrue at 11.50% APY on the outstanding principal.

 Sharestates (SHA3): Exposure to a senior mortgage